Choosing the Best RV Air Conditioner

 How To Choose an RV Air Conditioner

-The choice of an RV air conditioner can be overwhelming.
+Finding the best RV AC takes some homework.
 There is an endless list of options and plenty of compatibility concerns.
 Let’s go over some common deciding factors to help you make a suitable choice.

 Brand

 There are two schools of thought behind choosing the right RV air conditioner brand.
-The first is choosing the same brand you have now to ensure compatibility.
+The first is matching the existing brand to ensure compatibility.
 The second is choosing a different brand, with the expectation that you may have to replace multiple components to ensure everything works together.
 It’s a good idea to pick one that offers a system with the features you need.
-Here are some of the top RV air conditioner brands:
+Here are some of the top RV AC brands and units worth reviewing:

 Size (BTU Rating)

 When most people talk about an RV air conditioner’s size, they refer to its BTU rating.
 British Thermal Units, also known as BTUs, are essentially a measure of power.
 The higher the BTU rating, the greater its cooling capacity.
-Most manufacturers offer a smaller 13,500 BTU RV air conditioner and a larger 15,000 BTU RV air conditioner.
+Most manufacturers offer a smaller 13,500-BTU and a larger 15,000-BTU RV air conditioner.
 There are some oddball ratings as well, such as 11,000 BTU for smaller RVs.

 Several factors, such as the size of the RV, insulation properties, and number of rooms, must be considered when choosing the correct size (AKA BTU rating) for your RV.
 We recommend sticking with the manufacturer’s suggestion, which you can get by calling the manufacturer directly with your vehicle identification number (VIN).

-If your camper did not come with an air conditioner and you want to add one, you can use the general size chart below as an estimate.
+If your camper does not have an air conditioner and you want to add one, you can use the general size chart below as a guide.

 RV LengthBTU Requirement